Sindarius Thornwell: New Orleans Pelicans (2020–2021)

 On July 6, 2020, Thornwell was signed by the New Orleans Pelicans as a substitute player for the remainder of the 2019–20 season.
 On December 1, he re-signed with the Pelicans.

 After waiving Thornwell on February 23, 2021, the Pelicans signed him to a 10-day contract the next day.
 On March 10, he was signed to a second 10-day contract.

 Orlando Magic (2021)

 On May 4, 2021, Thornwell signed a two-way contract with the Orlando Magic.
 He averaged 3.4 points, 1.9 rebounds, 2.4 assists and 1.1 steals per game in seven games played.

 ratiopharm Ulm (2021–2022)

 On November 11, 2021, Thornwell signed with ratiopharm Ulm of the German Basketball Bundesliga.

 Thornwell joined the Chicago Bulls for the 2022 NBA Summer League.

 Frutti Extra Bursaspor (2022)

-On October 19, 2022, he has signed with Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).
+On October 19, 2022, Thornwell has signed with Frutti Extra Bursaspor of the Turkish Basketbol Süper Ligi (BSL).

+Zastal Zielona Góra (2024–2025)

+On August 23, 2024, Thornwell signed with Zastal Zielona Góra of the Polish Basketball League (PLK).
+On February 8, 2025, he parted ways with the team.

+Xinjiang Flying Tigers (2025–present)

+On February 11, 2025, Thornwell joined the Xinjiang Flying Tigers of the Chinese Basketball Association.